 Recent studies have linked paraquat exposure to early-onset Parkinson’s disease, leading to a wave of Paraquat lawsuits against the companies who make the chemical.
 In this post, our lawyers take a detailed look at a recent Paraquat Parkinson’s disease lawsuit (Barbara Kelly v.
 Syngenta Crop Protection, et al., S.D.
 Ill., Case No. 3:21-pq-1415) by deconstructing the allegations in the Complaint.

 RELATED PARAQUAT LAWSUIT POSTS:

 Kelly v.
 Syngenta

-On November 11, Barbara Kelly (acting as Personal Representative of the estate of Andrew Eble) filed a paraquat lawsuit in the Sothern District of Illinois.
-The named defendants in the case are Syngenta Crop Protection LLC, Syngenta AG and Chevron U.S.A., Inc. The case alleges that the decedent, Andrew Eble, developed Parkinson’s disease after years of occupational exposure to paraquat.
+On November 11, 2021, Barbara Kelly (acting as Personal Representative of the estate of Andrew Eble) filed a Paraquat lawsuit in the Southern District of Illinois.
+The named defendants in the case are Syngenta Crop Protection LLC, Syngenta AG, and Chevron U.S.A., Inc. The case alleges that the decedent, Andrew Eble, developed Parkinson’s disease after years of occupational exposure to paraquat.

 General Fact Allegations

-The fact section of the Kelly Complaint starts out with a detailed corporate history of various companies involved in the development and sale of paraquat over the years.
+In the fact section of the lawsuit, Kelly’s Paraquat lawyers begin with a detailed corporate history of various companies involved in the development and sale of Paraquat over the years.